 Babiker traces all that rainfall back to rapidly warming waters in the Indian Ocean, which helped create a barrage of storms off the eastern coast of Africa, including a high number of strong tropical cyclones.

 Along with hot weather on the ground, this led to "exceptional" conditions for desert locusts to swarm.
 "Countries are trying to prepare," Babiker says, "but this took them by surprise."

 Even a small swarm of desert locusts can eat enough food for 35,000 people in a single day, according to the FAO, and plagues can become economically devastating.
 An outbreak from 2003 to 2005 covered 20 countries and cost more than $500 million to contain, along with more than $2.5 billion in crop losses.

-Locusts have already covered 70,000 hectares (173,000 acres) in Kenya alone, according to PBS Newshour, including one swarm measuring about 60 kilometers long by 40 kilometers wide (37 by 25 miles).
 And as big as this plague already is, it could grow another 500 times larger by June, according to the FAO.
-Local authorities are scrambling to contain it before that happens, and the U.N. this week allocated $10 million to help with that effort, mainly via pesticides.
+Local authorities are scrambling to contain it before that happens, and the U.N. has allocated $10 million to help with that effort, mainly via pesticides.